From VS Code to Neovim, is it worth it?

-My journey with text editors and IDEs that I have been using primarily for web development dates back to WebStorm, followed by VSCode, resulting with using Neovim as my primary code editor at the moment.
+My journey with text editors and IDEs that I have been using primarily for web development dates back to WebStorm, followed by VS Code, eventually resulting in using Neovim as my primary code editor for about two years.
 Yet if anyone asks me whether they should switch to Neovim I tend to discourage them, despite never imagining myself to go back to an IDE without near perfect Vim integration.

-What I often recommend instead is to give a shot to VIM keybinding extension in the IDE you are using right now.
+What I would always recommend instead of switching to using Vim in your terminal is to give a shot to Vim keybindings extension in the IDE you are using right now.
 You might lose some productivity initially but it should maybe take you only about two weeks to reach a point where you are more productive.

 How do I exit Vim?